Patricenko/Resonate/readme.md

 ## Additional Notes

-- The logo file is located at `Dinter/static/images/resonance2.png`.
   For it to appear in this README on GitHub, you may want to copy it to the root or a docs folder or upload it to GitHub separately and link it with an absolute URL.
 - Make sure your Django static files are properly configured to serve static assets in development and production.
 - For profile images and audio playback, ensure your media files are properly configured and served.